-The Great Doddington Parish Council (GDPC) comprises 9 members all of whom are democratically elected being residents of the village being prepared to wholly give of their time on a voluntary basis.
-The Council normally meets on the first Wednesday of each month (except August) in the Chapel Rooms in Chapel Lane at 7.30pm.
-Members of the public are welcome to attend these meetings and raise any matter of concern to the Council which they may have prior to the start of the official meeting.
-Prior notice and an agenda of matters to be discussed of all meetings are published on the Parish Council Notice Board which is located in the gardens in the centre of the village, opposite the Village Stores.
+The Great Doddington Parish Council (GDPC) comprises nine members all of whom are democratically elected and are residents of the village.
+They give of their time on a voluntary basis.
+The parish council normally meets on the first Wednesday of each month (except in August) in the Chapel Rooms in Chapel Lane at 7.30pm.
+Members of the public are welcome to attend these meetings.
+Prior notice and an agenda of matters to be discussed at the meeting is published on the Parish Council Notice Board which is located in the gardens in the centre of the village, opposite the Village Stores.

 If you have an item which you wish to raise with the parish council please contact the clerk ten days prior to the meeting so she can add your item to the agenda.
 Our clerk is Carol Mundy and she can be contacted by email at email@example.com

 Below are the dates of forthcoming meetings: